qemu/qemu/README.rst

 =======

-The QEMU community can be contacted in a number of ways, with the two main methods being email and IRC
+The QEMU community can be contacted in a number of ways, with the two main methods being email and IRC:

 * `<mailto:qemu-devel@nongnu.org>`_
 * `<https://lists.nongnu.org/mailman/listinfo/qemu-devel>`_